wasp-os/wasp-os/README.md

 * Connect to PineDFU using nRFConnect, click the DFU button and send `micropython.zip` to the device.

-At the end of this process your watch will show the time (12:00) and a battery meter.
+At the end of this process your watch will show the time (03:00) together with a date and battery meter.
 When the watch goes into power saving mode you can use the side button to wake it again.

 At this point you will also be able to use the Nordic UART Service to access the MicroPython REPL, although currently you must send ^C to